 This soap is quite quick to trace, so don't over blend and I like this uncoloured letting the natural colour shine through.
 It's best to pour single bars, slabs or trays which are just under 2cm thick, as a hot gel is produced from the Honey (sugar) and this avoids overheating (super-gel).
 By using the individual cavity moulds, or the shallow Milky Way Trays (love the bee designs for this) it helps control a hot gel.

-The soap above is made in the Milky Way Mould Guest Bee Tray.
-Moulds suitable for this project include Milky Way Mould Single Bee Tray, Milky Way Mould Guest Bee Tray and Silicone Rectangle Tray Mould.
+The soap above is made in the Milky Way Mould Guest Bee Tray which is no longer available.
+Other Moulds suitable for this project include all tray moulds and Silicone Rectangle Tray Mould.
 All our other Flexible Silicone Moulds are suitable too, and make unmoulding soooo easy!

 400g Olive Oil